petersuhm/PHP-Package-Tutorial/README.md

 This way, we are able to inject mocks and stubs into our class, should it be necessary.

 Speaking of which.
 Let's look at some testing.
 Since we will be using Mockery, we need to change our `GuruTest` a tiny bit.
 We also need to setup the dependencies that we will inject into the `Guru` class.
-For the `DocumentParser`, we will use a mock, so we can set expectations, and for the post resolver, we will instantiate an object from a simple `PostStub` class that we will declare.
+For the `DocumentParser`, we will use a mock, so that we can set expectations, and for the post resolver, we will instantiate an object from a simple `PostStub` class that we will declare.
 We need to add the following code to our test:

 ```php
 # packages/guru/tests/GuruTest.php